dapr/quickstarts/tutorials/workflow/csharp/fundamentals/README.md

 Open the `BasicWorkflow.cs` file in the `tutorials/workflow/csharp/fundamentals/Basic` folder.
 This file contains the definition for the workflow.

-The workflow consists of two activities: `Activity1` and `Activity2`, which are called in sequence.
+The workflow consists of two activities: `Activity1` and `Activity2`, which are called in sequence, where the result of Activity1 is used as an input for Activity2.
 You can find the Activity definitions in the `Activities` folder.

 ```mermaid
 graph LR